 Instaclustr will automatically provision a gateway server with a public IP to enable cluster management only accessible to Instaclustr technical operation team.
 SSH is the only service this gateway server exposes and it is firewalled to only be accessible only from Instaclustr’s management system.

-Private Network cluster is available as an option on newly provisioned clusters, only on AWS.
-Existing clusters can be migrated to a Private Network Cluster, customers interested in migrating to a Private Network should contact email@example.com.
+Private Network cluster is available as an option on newly provisioned clusters, only for production node sizes on AWS and GCP.
+If you are running on Azure AZ, private network clusters are available if the cluster is running in your own cloud provider account.
+Existing clusters can be migrated to a Private Network Cluster, customers interested in migrating to a Private Network should contact Instaclustr Support.

-- Any connection to a cluster running in a Private Network Cluster, such as from a client application, requires the client application to be in a VPC which has network connectivity to the Private Network Cluster through VPC peering, via a VPN, etc.
+Any connection to a cluster running in a Private Network Cluster, such as from a client application, requires the client application to be in a VPC which has network connectivity to the Private Network Cluster through VPC peering on AWS, GCP or VNet Peering for Azure AZ, or via a VPN, etc.

-- Multi-data center clusters, even within a region, require manual setup (automated VPC peering is planned in a coming release).
-Cross-region clusters require a customer-supplied and managed inter-region communication solution such as a VPN, Direct Connect, etc and dedicated connections.
+Multi-data-centre clusters, even within a region, require manual setup (automated VPC peering is planned in a coming release).
+Cross-region clusters require either manual configuration of inter-region VPC peering or a customer-supplied and managed inter-region communication solution such as a VPN, Direct Connect, etc and dedicated connections.

-- In a Private Network Cluster, addons such as Zeppelin, Kibana and Spark Job Server will no longer have a public IP address and will be inaccessible via the public internet.
+In a Private Network Cluster, add-ons such as OpenSearch dashboards or Spark Job Server will no longer have a public IP address and will be inaccessible via the public internet.
 Customers wishing to use these applications in a private network cluster should implement appropriate network configuration mentioned above to ensure that users can access these applications.

-If you have any questions regarding Instaclustr’s Private Network Clusters then please contact us.
+If you have any questions regarding Instaclustr’s Private Network Clusters, then please contact Instaclustr Support.